NaseemSrour/Content-based-Image-Retrieval/README.md

-# Project in C
+# Content-based Image Retrieval
-Content-based Image Retrieval.
+Project in C.

 Project in the course 'Software Project in C' at Tel Aviv University.